Dingo

 Chief Engineer

 Led a 70-member team to design and fabricate the full 2025-2026 vehicle, affectionately named Dingo.
-Responsible for approving all component design, and acted as secondary approver for CAM and manufacturing drawings.
+Responsible for approving all component design, and served as secondary approver for all CAM and manufacturing drawings.

 Skills: System Integration, SolidWorks CAD/FEA, Siemens NX CAM, Leadership, Offroad Suspension, Brakes, Powertrain